 I actually have an entire blog on how to get paid Instagram sponsorships that goes into pitching brands and all that fun stuff.
 You can read it in there for my tips on when to shoot your media kit out.

-Like now!
-Yesterday!
 Every influencer needs a media kit.
+Create one now if you haven’t already!

 I like to update mine every month.
 Now, if I have brands reaching out to me every week, I’ll go ahead and glance over my media kit to see if anything needs to be updated.
 From there, I’ll make the necessary changes.